synergy-design-system/synergy-design-system/packages/react/README.md

 ## Known issues and limitations

 Got any problems using our React wrappers?
 Currently there are no known issues relating to them.
-But please take a look at [our list of known issues and limitations of the web components](https://synergy-design-system.github.io/?path=/docs/limitations-known-issues-and-limitations--docs) before [creating a ticket](https://github.com/synergy-design-system/synergy-design-system/issues/new?assignees=&labels=&projects=&template=generic-bug.md&title=fix%3A+%F0%9F%90%9B+), maybe you can find you problem there.
+But please take a look at [our list of known issues and limitations of the web components](https://synergy-design-system.github.io/?path=/docs/limitations-known-issues-and-limitations--docs) before [creating a ticket](https://github.com/synergy-design-system/synergy-design-system/issues/new?assignees=&labels=&projects=&template=generic-bug.md&title=fix%3A+%F0%9F%90%9B+), maybe you can find your problem there.

 ## Getting started